Welcome to the Volunteers in Medicine Website!

 Dr. Schmitt Named to National Office

-Dr. Colleen Schmitt, VIM founding physician, has been named President Elect - Elect of the American Society of Gastrointestinal Endoscopy.
+Dr. Colleen Schmitt, VIM founding physician, has been named President Elect of the American Society of Gastrointestinal Endoscopy.
 See news release.
 Dr. Schmitt was one of the early physicians who stepped up in 2003 when the clinic was just a good idea.
 She has worked tirelessly to insure that VIM patients receive the best of medical care.
 Congratulations, Colleen!

 Dr Bowers Award